 For the adventurous types, the hyderabadi biryani has also set foot in Kolkata, despite the biggie being here.
 I’ll check only 2 joints

 Please understand, there are lots of other good biryani joints in Kolkata, but I find only the above mentioned discussable.
-This is absolutely my private opinion all bashings welcome.
+This is absolutely my personal opinion and all bashings welcome.

 Let the quest begin…..